talaafahad/imdb-nlp-movie-recommender/README.md

 ## **Future Enhancements**

+- Enhance models' performances by aenriching the dataset with more information
 - Add TMDB API for live posters and more metadata
 - Deploy the app online (HuggingFace Spaces / Gradio Cloud)
 - Implement collaborative filtering